 If experimenting with features is so great, how do you go about doing it?
 The most common way to do any type of product experimentation is to use feature flags, which allow you precise, granular targeting on who sees what features.
 Using a feature flag-based experimentation platform (like Split), anyone — the marketing team, the product team, the development team, the product management, or anyone else — can toggle features on and off.

-This has an important benefit: when anyone can run experiments and test product features, this creates a culture of experimentation, inspiring everyone from all teams to test their ideas and gather data.
 Feature flags have a host of other use cases as well: they enable continuous delivery, promote DevOps, and allow you to monitor features even after you deploy them to your whole user base.